Power BI security white paper

-- No. The app publisher is responsible for the content while the customer's responsibility to review and determine whether to trust the Template app publisher.
+- No. The app publisher is responsible for the content while it is the customer's responsibility to review and determine whether to trust the template app publisher.

 What about data sovereignty?
 Can we provision tenants in data centers located in specific geographies, to ensure data doesn't leave the country borders?

 Some customers in certain geographies have an option to create a tenant in a national cloud, where data storage and processing is kept separate from all other datacenters.
 National clouds have a slightly different type of security, since a separate data trustee operates the national cloud Power BI service on behalf of Microsoft.